The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Results

 \subsection{Disk Evolution vs. Halo Assembly History}

-Although we find a variety of disk evolution ranging from relatively stable disks to violently fragmenting ones, for the most part there is no apparent correlation between their evolution and the assembly history of the haloes.
+Although we find a variety of disk evolution ranging from relatively stable disks to violently fragmenting ones, for the most part there is no apparent correlation between their evolution and the assembly histories or spin parameters of our eight haloes.
 For example, we find stable disks in haloes with high and low spin parameters and with as few as one and as many as three major mergers in their assembly histories (haloes 10 and 16, respectively).
 Likewise, disks in haloes 1 and 20 both fragment at early times but halo 1 has twice the spin parameter of halo 20.
 Furthermore, there is no obvious connection between longevity of binary disks and halo spin.
 Halo 1 has a much longer-lived satellite disk than halo 2 but a similar spin parameter.
 Baryons become gravitationally decoupled from DM in atomically-cooled haloes on scales of 5 - 10 pc so the evolution of the disk is governed by local gas flows and turbulence rather than DM dynamics on larger scales.

-An exception to this are the disks in haloes 10 and 16.
+DM dynamics does appear to affect the evolution of the disks in haloes 10 and 16.
 From Figure~\ref{fig:mtot} it can be seen that they are only half as massive as those in the other haloes and have correspondingly lower central accretion rates.
-These haloes begin to atomically cool at $z =$ 17.2 and 16.5 after major mergers at $z =$ 18 and 17.5, respectively, that give them the highest spin parameters of all the haloes.
+These haloes begin to atomically cool at $z =$ 17.2 and 16.5, just after major mergers at $z =$ 18 and 17.5 that give them the highest spin parameters of all the haloes.
 The gas inherits some of this angular momentum as it collapses to form the disks, which have more rotational support due to the larger centrifugal forces on the gas.
-The disks consequently grow more slowly and accrete less mass at their centers.
+The disks consequently grow more slowly and accumulate less mass at their centers.